leaanthony/clirdocs/content/guide/subcommands.md

 This really helps with better code organisation.

+### Inheriting Flags

+The `NewSubCommandInheritFlags` method will create a subcommand in the usual way but will inherit all previously defined flags in the parent.

 ### Hidden SubCommands

 It's possible to hide subcommands by calling the `Hidden` method.
 This will omit the subcommand from any help text.